PriyaranjanKS/FusionDevBlogs/_posts/2024-08-19-Copilot-Llama.md

 	{“Month”:“January”,“Product”:“SolarX PowerPack”,“SalesAmount”:6200},
 	{“Month”:“January”,“Product”:“QuantumLight Glasses”,“SalesAmount”:5600}]
 	```
-We will do one more formatting of this output to serialize this json into a string readable format as shown below **< Month >: < Product >: < Sales Amount >** .
+We will do one more formatting of this output to serialize this table into a string readable format as shown below **< Month >: < Product >: < Sales Amount >** .
 The reason for doing this is because the LLM input should be a string and hence the table has to be serialized to the string format.

 	```
 	January:AeroFusion Blender:7500,